4 Days, 30 Instructional Hours

 During the course, students will work with a partner to develop a presentation and teach an assigned OSHA Construction Industry Outreach topic, and successfully pass a written exam.
 Participants will be provided with a variety of training materials and resources.

-OSHA #510 Occupational Safety and Health Standards for the Construction Industry (Please note, the 30-hour Construction OSHA outreach class is not considered equivalent to OSHA #510.)
+OSHA #510 Occupational Safety and Health Standards for the Construction Industry (Please note, the 30-hour Construction OSHA outreach class is not considered equivalent to OSHA #510.
+Also, this course must have been completed in the last 7 years.
+If you completed the course longer than 7 years ago, then you will need to retake it in order to qualify.)

 - Five (5) years of construction industry safety experience

 A completed and signed Prerequisite Verification Form and a copy of the OSHA #510 certificate must be uploaded to your account in REPORTER in order to confirm eligibility for this class.
 If you have questions about your eligibility, please email us at OTIprerequisite@ncsu.edu.

 Experienced safety professionals interested in teaching the OSHA 10 and 30-hour construction industry safety and health outreach program to their employees and/or other interested groups.